lh3/miniwfa/README.md

 *q*=max(*x*,*o*<sub>1</sub>+*e*<sub>1</sub>,*o*<sub>2</sub>+*e*<sub>2</sub>)
 is the maximal penalty between adjacent entries.
 The time complexity is *O*(*n*(*s*+*p*)) where *n* is the length of the longer sequence.

+## Vectorization

+Miniwfa relies on [compiler vectorization][auto-vec] to parallelize three key loops.
+Old compilers (e.g.  gcc-4.8.5) that do not support auto vectorization will lead to lower performance.
+Some compilers (e.g. gcc-6.4.0) cannot vectorize one of the loops.
+Clang-13.1.6 and gcc-10.3.0 are known to work well with miniwfa.
+Also note that gcc does not vectorize loops with -O2 and vectorization is influenced by SIMD.
+If you use miniwfa as a library, it is recommended to enable `-msse4 -O3` when compiling with gcc.

 ## Evaluation